els-390/CI-Capstone-Portfolio-Project-Clone/README.md

 ### Future Improvements & Iterations

-- Add a seperate blog
+- Add a separate blog
-- Create a seperate homepage that has sections for an introduction, skills, experience, projects, reviews and blog
+- Create a separate homepage that has sections for an introduction, skills, experience, projects, reviews and blog
 - Improve the layout of the About, Contact and Reviews pages so that the content fits either above or below the fold, not on the line for accessibility and design

 ## Credits

 - This project is based on the "I Think Therefore I Blog" project from the Code Institute LMS
-- Help received to troubleshoot varuious issues during the project from Coding Coach team at Code Institute and Headforwards Bootcamp cohort
+- Help received to troubleshoot various issues during the project from Coding Coach team at Code Institute and Headforwards Bootcamp cohort